redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

-# ROSA integration with AWS API Gateway
+# ROSA with AWS API Gateway

+This article describe how to setup ROSA and AWS API Gateway using private APIs.
+The solution relieas upon SSL/TLS certificates for enabling end-to-end HTTPS and uses a split-horizon DNS approach to enable a single registered domain name to be used for both external and internal endpoints so as to minimise the total number of registered domains and certificates needed.

+A diagram of the solution architecture showing all of the major components and flows is presented:

-These instructions describe how to configure end-to-end connectivity between an application hosted on ROSA and AWS API Gateway using HTTP API private integrations  and SSL/TLS certificates for secure communications between the API Gateway and ROSA ingress end point.
+configure end-to-end connectivity between an application hosted on ROSA and AWS API Gateway using HTTP API private integrations  and SSL/TLS certificates for secure communications between the API Gateway and ROSA ingress end point.

 API Gateway supports private integrations via a VPC link that terminates on NLB/ALB endpoints - CLB endpoints are not supported when deploying VPC links.
 Thus the default ROSA OpenShift Router which deploys a CLB cannot be used for accessing applications running on ROSA via the AWS API Gateway.
 Furthermore the ingress controller must support proxy protocol version 2 to send origin source and destination address information.
 Adding additional Ingress Controllers (haproxy) and publishing these via NLB is currently not supported by SRE.